-It’s probably one of the most photographed locations on the North Yorkshire Coast, and no trip to this part of the world is complete without a visit to Robin Hood’s Bay.
+It’s probably one of the most photographed locations on the North Yorkshire Coast and no trip to this part of the world is complete without a trip to Robin Hoods Bay.

-The mosaic on the parapet wall overlooking the sea is believed to be one of the longest in the country and depicts a timeline of events in Robin Hood’s Bay, from the Jurassic period to the present day, including fossils, smuggling, shipwrecks, storms, fishing and wildlife and offering a chance to discover a smugglers lair.
-While this corner of the coast has a strong literary heritage, too: writer Leo Walmsley grew up there and his Bramblewick series is set in the town, and is the eastern end of Alfred Wainwright’s famous 190-mile Coast to Coast walk.
-It is also a popular stopping off point for those walking the Cleveland Way, and if you’re on the coast over the winter, the festive Victorian Weekend in early December is worth a visit.
+The mosaic on the parapet wall overlooking the sea is believed to be one of the longest in the country and depicts a timeline of events in the area, from the Jurassic period to the present day.
+Including fossils, shipwrecks, storms, fishing and wildlife and offering a chance to discover a smugglers lair.
+While this corner of the coast has a strong literary heritage, too.

+Writer Leo Walmsley grew up here and his Bramblewick series is set in the town and is also the eastern end of Alfred Wainwright’s famous 190-mile Coast to Coast walk.
+Not to mention a popular stopping off point for those walking the Cleveland Way.
+And if you’re visiting the coast over the winter months, the festive Victorian Weekend in early December is well worth a visit.

 Take a look at our selection of cottages close to Robin Hoods Bay, perfect for an opportunity to discover a smugglers lair and make the most of your escape to North Yorkshire.